BaronSam3di/BaronSam3di/books.md

 **The Laws of Human Nature** By: `Robert Greene`

 **The Fourth Industrial Revolution** By: `Klaus Schwab`

+**Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail** By: `Ray Dalio`

 **Principles: Life and Work** By: `Ray Dalio`